FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ## <a name="postsearch2"> /searches/{Location}

 Searches are executed by POSTing to the URL provided to you in the "Location" tag of the response to the call above.
-POST of a correctly formatted block of JSON returns a block of JSON-LD containing a list of matching Metrics (based on their 'description' property), and a list of matching Collections (based on their 'description' property).
-The format of the list members is identical to the format of an individual Metric or Collection descriptor (e.g. [METRIC](#getmetric); [COLLECTION](#getcollection) )
+POST of a correctly formatted block of JSON returns a block of JSON-LD containing a list of matching Maturity Indicator (based on their 'description' property), and a list of matching Collections (based on their 'description' property).
+The format of the list members is identical to the format of an individual Maturity Indicator or Collection descriptor (e.g. [Maturity Indicator](#getmetric); [COLLECTION](#getcollection) )

 Sample JSON